I hope you’ll agree with me when I say:

 Does the Book Offer Additional Resources?

 Some books come with a CD-ROM or a website that you can use to enhance what you learn from the book.
 These may include quizzes, videos, supplemental information or interactive activities.
-The purpose of these resources is to reinforce the information in the book and give you different ways to learn the information.
+The purpose of these resources is to reinforce the knowledge in the book and give you different ways to learn the news.

 Depending on your learning style, having these additional resources may make it easier for you to retain the information that you learn.
 Consider the types of resources you most benefit from and seek out books that provide them.